CLUB FAQ

 Where are practices held?

-The maintenance, including management of uniform deposits and collection of jerseys at the end of the season and, storage of the jerseys in the off season creates a great deal of work for our volunteer Board.
-Also, players can have significant growth spurts between seasons and consequently have ill-fitting jerseys, which they will likely not want to wear.
+The maintenance, including management of uniform deposits and collection of jerseys at the end of the season, and storage of the jerseys in the off-season, creates a great deal of work for our Volunteer Board.

-Each season we will create a clean & fresh look.
-We will however try to make our jerseys somewhat less elaborate to shorten the design phase and hopefully reduce the costs.
+Also, players can experience significant growth spurts between seasons and end up with ill-fitting jerseys they likely do not want to wear.
+Each season, we will create a clean & fresh look.
+We will, however, try to make our jerseys somewhat less elaborate to shorten the design phase and hopefully reduce the costs.